Lawrenco/Sound-and-Image-Processing-Portfolio/README.md

 ![](https://github.com/Lawrenco/Sound-and-Image-Processing-Portfolio/blob/master/Covid.png)

 # Audioreactive WEBGL:
 Because of my excitement to music and audio-reactive visuals, I have decided to create it on my own.
-At first, I started in 2D, but I was not satisfied with the outcome.
+At first, I started creating in 2D, but I was not satisfied with the outcome.
 So I played around with WEBGL and nested for loops to create this audio-reactive piece.
 (Warning: it might be a bit loud) https://editor.p5js.org/Lawrenco/present/9ywD__78B